Home Tours in Georgia Five-day tour in Georgia – Caucasus Mountains and Kakheti

 Transfer to Tbilisi International Airport.

-The price includes: hotel accommodation with breakfast in the center of Tbilisi, private guide services, driver services and all transfers, ascent to the Holy Trinity Church in Gergeti, entrance tickets to the Stalin Museum and local guide services, entrance tickets to Uplistsikhe and local guide services, tasting of Kakheti bread and cheese, wine tasting.
+The price includes: accommodation in a 4* hotel with breakfast in Old Tbilisi, private guide services, driver services and all transfers as per the program, ascent to the Holy Trinity Church in Gergeti, wine tasting, tasting of Kakhetian bread and cheese.